corefan/xenko-docs/manual/input/mouse.md

 For more information about these options, see the [Input index](index.md).

 ## Check mouse availability

 Before handling mouse input, use [Input.HasMouse](xref:SiliconStudio.Xenko.Input.InputManager.HasMouse) to check if a mouse is connected.

-> [!Note]
-> Xenko doesn't support mice connected at runtime.
-This feature will be added in a future release.

-## Query the mouse position
+## Get the mouse position

-[MousePosition](xref:SiliconStudio.Xenko.Input.InputManager.MousePosition) returns X and Y coordinates which determine the mouse pointer position.
-The values are between 0 and 1 (normalized values):
+You can get the mouse position in normalized or absolute coordinates.

+### Normalized coordinates

+@'SiliconStudio.Xenko.Input.InputManager.MousePosition' returns the mouse pointer position in **normalized** X and Y coordinates instead of actual screen sizes in pixels.
+This means the pointer position adjusts to any resolution and you don't have to write separate code for different resolutions.

 * (0,0): the pointer is in the top-left corner of the screen
-* (1,1): pointer is in the bottom-right corner of the screen
+* (1,1): the pointer is in the bottom-right corner of the screen

-> [!Note]
-> Xenko uses normalized coordinates instead of actual screen sizes in pixels.
-This means the pointer position adjusts to any resolution and you don't have to write separate code for different resolutions.
+### Absolute coordinates

+@'SiliconStudio.Xenko.Input.InputManager.AbsoluteMousePosition' returns the mouse pointer position in absolute X and Y coordinates (the actual screen size in pixels).
+For example, if the pointer is in the top-left corner of the screen, the values are (0,0).
+If the pointer is in the bottom-right corner, the values depends on the screen resolution (eg 1280, 720).

+>[!Tip]
+>To get the actual size of the screen, use @'SiliconStudio.Xenko.Input.InputManager.Pointer.SurfaceSize'.

 ## Query mouse button state changes